Vigneshkumar-D/task-manager-backend/README.md

 - Get a task by ID: `GET /tasks/:id`
 - Update a task by ID: `PUT /tasks/:id`
 - Delete a task by ID: `DELETE /tasks/:id`

-## Contributing

-Contributions are welcome!
-Fork the repository, make your changes, and submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

 Feel free to customize the content according to your project's specific details and requirements!